 - spermicidal condoms or unlubricated condoms may cause irritation, which can create the proper condition for bacteria to grow.

 - women with a diaphragm (as the location of the diaphragm doesn’t allow the bladder to empty completely, allowing bacteria and urine to collect) placed for birth control are at a higher risk for urinary tract infections.

 - urethritis can appear when gut bacteria spread from the anus to the urethra.
 In addition, due to the fact that the female urethra is close to the vagina, gonorrhea, herpes, mycoplasma, and chlamydia (sexually transmitted infections) can cause this condition.

 - they are also a frequent complication during pregnancy, occurring in 2 to 13% of pregnant women.

 - being constipated is another cause for this type of infection;

-- individuals who have a urinary catheter (a partially flexible tube which collects urine from the bladder) are at increased risk for urinary tract infection.
+- individuals who have a urinary catheter (a partially flexible tube that collects urine from the bladder) are at increased risk for urinary tract infections.